higlass/higlass-clinvar/README.md

 ![ClinVar](https://aveit.s3.amazonaws.com/higlass/static/higlass-clinvar-screenshot.png)

-**Note**: This is the source code for the orthologs track only!
+**Note**: This is the source code for the ClinVar track only!
 You might want to check out the following repositories as well:

 - HiGlass viewer: https://github.com/higlass/higlass
 - HiGlass server: https://github.com/higlass/higlass-server